gwlucastrig/gridfour/README.md

 Tools for raster data including scientific and geophysical applications.

 ## Background
-Although there many tools for image processing and gridded-data applications, the Gridfour Project believes that there is still a need for general-purpose software utilities for the processing of raster (grid) products.
+Although there are many tools for image processing and gridded-data applications, the Gridfour Project believes that there is still a need for general-purpose software utilities for the processing of raster (grid) products.
 Potential applications in these areas run the gamut from rendering,